jollopre/harmoniser/README.md

 end
 ```

-The options permitted for `connection_opts` are those accepted by
-[Bunny](https://github.com/ruby-amqp/bunny/blob/80a8fc7aa0cd73f8778df87ae05f28c443d10c0d/lib/bunny/session.rb#L142) since at the end this library is built on top of the most widely used Ruby client for RabbitMQ.
+The options permitted for `connection_opts` are those accepted by [Bunny](https://github.com/ruby-amqp/bunny/blob/main/docs/guides/connecting.md#using-a-map-of-parameters) since Harmoniser is built on top of the widely used Ruby client for RabbitMQ.

-### Subscriber Server
+### Harmoniser Server

-Harmoniser server is a process specifically dedicated to run Subscribers that are listening into [Rabbit Queues](https://www.rabbitmq.com/tutorials/amqp-concepts.html#queues).
-This process like any other Ruby process (puma, unicorn, passenger, sidekiq, etc) is up and running unless OS Signals like (SIGINT, SIGTERM) are sent to it.
-The server during boot time is able to register each class from your code that includes `Harmoniser::Subscriber` module.
+Harmoniser server is a process specifically dedicated to running Subscribers that listen to [Rabbit Queues](https://www.rabbitmq.com/tutorials/amqp-concepts.html#queues).
+Like any other Ruby process (puma, unicorn, passenger, sidekiq, etc), Harmoniser remains up and running unless OS Signals such as SIGINT or SIGTERM  are sent to it.
+During boot time, the server can register each class from your code that includes `Harmoniser::Subscriber` module.
 Creating a subscriber is as simple as:

 ```ruby
 class MySubscriber